pa657/ngrok-tunnel/README.md

 ## Installation

 *Note:* You must have ngrok v2+ installed available in your `PATH`.

-*Note SantéGo :* vérifier l'absence du gem ngrok (which ngrok) et installer comme ceci : sudo snap install ngrok.
+*Note SantéGo :* vérifier l'absence du gem ngrok (which ngrok) et installer comme ceci : snap install ngrok.

 Add this line to your application's Gemfile: